Sunday (18th July 2010)

-I set off from the Cotswold market town of Chipping Campden on a balmy Sunday afternoon in the middle of July.
-I needed to be in Winchcombe by ten o’clock the following morning for my first alms-round, and as it was eighteen miles away I couldn’t linger.
+I set off from the Cotswold market town of Chipping Campden on a balmly Sunday afternoon in the middle of July.
+I needed to be in Winchcombe by approximately 10 o’clock the following day for my first alms-round and as it was eighteen miles away I couldn’t linger.
 I intended to cover about twelve miles that afternoon and evening, find a tree under which to sleep, and then walk the remaining six or so the following morning.

 A week and a half earlier I’d been discussing with Luangpor the possibility of taking a break before we entered the Vassa – the annual three-month long ‘Rains Retreat’ that all Buddhist monks must observe.
-I could go on solitary retreat within the monastery; but that didn’t appeal.
+I could go on solitary retreat; but that didn’t appeal.
 I could take a week in a friend’s caravan; but I needed someone to accompany me and cook.
 So what else could I do?
 I could go tudong: that’s what I could do.

 After deciding not to follow a suggestion to have me blindfolded and dropped off in the middle of nowhere, I chose the slightly more conservative option of planning a route.
 I naturally wanted to keep to the wilderness, but being dependent on alms I couldn’t stray too far from towns and villages.
 Searching for a path that struck a convenient balance between the two, I eventually settled on the Cotswold Way – a long distance National Trail that stretches 102 miles between Chipping Campden and Bath.
 Before setting off I didn’t actually think I’d reach Bath.
 That wasn’t the purpose of this challenge.

 So what, you’d be right to ask, was the purpose?

 A good question, and one that I am really only able to answer now – having done it, with four principal reasons becoming clear as I try to put the purpose into words.